sjorsdonkers/toml-jai/README.md

 Note that these custom handler drive "what" is (de)serialized, they do not help with formatting of the toml.

-Serialization can be modified by enabling `CUSTOM_HANDLERS` on the module and setting a custom handler procedure in the context.
+Serialization can be modified by changing the a custom handler procedure in the context.
 ```jai
 enum_to_value :: (slot: *void, info: *Type_Info) -> done:=true, ok:=false, toml:Value=.{} {
     if info.type != .ENUM return false;